 Viviparous Lizards can often be spotted basking on sunny days from March through to October.
 Features such as logs, fence posts and rubble piles are favoured for basking.
 If disturbed they will often quickly return to the same spot.

-Discarded tyres in a meadow, though not terribly aesthetic to humans, are a surprisingly good feature to a viviparous lizard.
-Tyres absorb heat from the sun quickly and provide useful refuge.
-It is always worth a careful look to see if lizards are sat on a tyre in an area where they have not been previously recorded.
-Though still the most commonly seen of Kents indigenous reptiles, KRAG is always grateful for sighting reports so that conservation strategies can be formed and status monitored.
+Discarded tyres and other rubbish, though not terribly aesthetic to humans, are surprisingly good features to a Viviparous Lizard.
+Tyres and other rubbish absorb heat from the sun quickly and provide a useful refuge.
+It is always worth a careful look to see if lizards are basking on logs, tyres, discarded metal or wood in areas where they have not been previously recorded.
+Though still the most commonly seen of Kent’s indigenous reptiles, KRAG is always grateful for sighting reports so that conservation strategies can be formed and status monitored.

 Have you seen a Viviparous Lizard in Kent?Submit Sighting Online

 Distribution in Kent

 Other / Similar Species